1905046-NiazRahman/CSE471-Assignment/Review1.md

 2. Grammatical mistakes should have been taken care of.
 For example, “is to tuned” should be “is to tune”.

-3. The figures should have captions that properly describe the things within them.The figures do not have the citations from where it was taken.
+3. The figures should have captions that properly describe the things within them.
+The figures do not have the citations from where it was taken.
 This should be added.

 4. Tables could have been added to make the deductions seem more factual.